kyma-project/api-gateway/docs/user/README.md

 The `apirules.operator.kyma-project.io` CRD describes the APIRule CR that APIRule Controller uses to expose and secure APIs.
 See [APIRule Custom Resource](./custom-resources/apirule/README.md).

-The `ratelimits.gateway.kyma-project.io` CRD describes the kind and the format of data that RateLimit Controller uses to configure the request rate limits for applications.
+The `ratelimits.gateway.kyma-project.io` CRD describes the kind and the format of data that RateLimit Controller uses to configure request rate limits for applications.
 See [RateLimit Custom Resource](./custom-resources/ratelimit/04-00-ratelimit.md).

 ## Resource Consumption